anuragparashar26/DevJournal/README.md

    - **Output Directory**: `.next` (default)

 4. **Add Environment Variables**
-   In the Vercel dashboard, go to your project settings and add all the environment variables from your `.env.local` file:
+   In the Vercel dashboard, go to your project settings and add all the environment variables from your `.env` file:

    ```
    MONGODB_URI